canonical/cloud-init/doc/rtd/tutorial/lxd.rst

     Hello, World!

-We can see that ``cloud-init`` has received and consumed our user data successfully!
+We can see that ``cloud-init`` has received and consumed our user-data successfully!

 Tear down